Yasser Balindong: Political career

 Balindong began his political career as an assemblyman in the Autonomous Region in Muslim Mindanao (ARMM).
-He then served as Vice Governor of Lanao del Sur from 2001 to 2004.

 In 2019, he was elected as representative of Lanao del Sur’s 2nd District.
 He has since been re-elected, serving his third consecutive term in the House of Representatives.

 He rose to the post of Deputy Speaker in the 19th Congress following a House reorganization in November 2023, after the demotion of former president Gloria Macapagal-Arroyo and Davao City Representative Isidro Ungab.

 Legislative work

 Balindong supported the passage of the Bangsamoro Organic Law.
 He is also one of the principal authors of the controversial Maharlika Investment Fund under the Marcos administration.